NithyaSri-1609/DataSpark-Illuminating-Insights-for-Global-Electronics/Readme.md

 Retail Analytics in the Electronics Industry

 ## Problem Statement
-As part of the data analytics team at Global Electronics, the objective is to analyze various datasets related to customers, products, sales, stores, and currency exchange rates.
+objective is to analyze various datasets related to customers, products, sales, stores, and currency exchange rates.
 The aim is to provide actionable recommendations to improve the business.

 ## Business Use Cases
 - **Customer Insights:** Analyze demographics and purchase patterns to enhance marketing strategies.